dineshsprabu/voicycast/README.md

 # VoicyCast
-Chrome extension to voice over my daily article feeds
+VoicyCast is a Chrome Extension to voice over your daily reads